skylakekung/Youtube-Music-Electron/README.md

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

+0. Install NodeJS from their website (Pre-installed in Linux and macOS)
 1. Remind yourself that I don't care enough to test anything so use ChatGPT and figure out how to run and fix it
 2. Clone the repo
    ```sh